-Update: the following guidance applies to fully residential Ditchley Foundation conferences, currently suspended due to COVID-19.
+Update: some of the following information applies to fully residential Ditchley Foundation conferences, currently suspended due to COVID-19.
 Event-specific advice will be provided to guests attending virtual or hybrid events.

 Ditchley Park in Oxfordshire, UK